Learning Outcomes

 Introduction

 Battery is a common law offence, often charged alongside assault under the umbrella term 'common assault'.
 However, it is a distinct offence focusing on the actual application of unlawful force, rather than causing an apprehension of it (which constitutes assault).
+For charging and sentencing, both assault and battery fall under s 39 Criminal Justice Act 1988, but they remain separate offences and must not be treated as interchangeable.
 Understanding battery requires analysing its constituent parts: the actus reus (the guilty act) and the mens rea (the guilty mind).
-For SQE1 purposes, you need to be able to identify these elements and apply them correctly to scenarios, distinguishing battery from other offences against the person.
+For SQE1 purposes, you need to be able to identify these elements and apply them correctly to scenarios, distinguishing battery from other offences against the person, and recognising when the facts escalate liability to s 47 ABH because injury has been caused.

 Actus Reus of Battery